-Before the game begins a procession of men and women playing traditional brass and drumming music parades through the streets of Florence making their way to the arena.
+Before the game begins a procession of men and women playing traditional brass and percussion music, parades through the streets of Florence making their way to the arena.
 Then a show of traditional flag throwing from men in traditional uniforms and tights toss flags branded with the red and white Florentine symbol.

-The game takes place in the Piazza Santa Croce where the square floor is covered in dirt with tall fences and gates surrounding the perimeter, transforming this beautiful church square into a battlefield.
-Metal bleachers are erected for the onlookers to get a good view of the game.
+The game takes place in the Piazza Santa Croce where the square floor is covered in dirt with tall gates surrounding the perimeter, and metal bleachers are erected for the onlookers to get a good view of the game.
+Transforming this beautiful church square into a battlefield.

 On The Field